leoreeves/projects/index.md

 ## [Birthday Calculator](https://leoreeves.github.io/projects/birthday-calculator/)

-Works out how old you will be in the year entered and what day of the week your birthday is.
+Work out how old you will be in the year entered and what day of the week your birthday is.

 Built using: